bwilczek/blog/_posts/2024-10-16-http_communication_stubbing_in_e2e_tests.md

 It is pretty easy to stub requests to remote services in unit tests, where the test runner process is executing the code under test.
 There's a variety of tools that hook into the HTTP client libraries and alter their behavior in runtime, making them an important tool in the tester's tool belt.
 Ruby, Java, Python, Node, and other have their `VCR`, `sinon`, `puffing-billy`, `Betamax`, `Talkback`.
-None of these tools hover is design to provide a technology agnostic solution for a whole distributed app stack.
+None of these tools however has been designed to provide a technology agnostic solution for complete distributed app stack.

-For E2E testing communication stubbing is not simple because the test runner occupies a different process then the application under test.
-And this makes changing the behavior of the running app (HTTP client libs) in runtime impossible.
+For E2E testing communication stubbing is not simple because the test runner lives in a different process then the application under test.
+And this makes changing the behavior of the running app in runtime impossible.
-Or at least very very hacky and standing in the way of E2E testing paradigm.
+Or at least very, very hacky and standing in the way of E2E testing paradigm.

 Additionally the application under test can be multi-process itself: consider clustered HTTP server and a separate service for processing of background jobs.
 In order to provide consistent behavior of the whole stack all processes should be experiencing